How can TODAY be Wednesday? Wasn't YESTERDAY Wednesday? Oh, well. Who's counting?

 10. Virginia - good friend and also a teacher in a different school district

 Several of my nurses and techs drove up from Tulsa to be a part of the celebration.
+Not everyone who was there is pictured, but this should give an idea of how much fun we had that day.

 A quick synopsis in fragmented sentences: